-Installing on MS-Windows¶
+Installing on Windows

-Check the Downloading Blender page to find the minimum requirements and where to get Blender, if you have not done so yet.
+Check the Downloading Blender page to find the minimum requirements and where to get Blender (if you have not done so yet).

-.zip you have to manually extract Blender to the desired folder, where you can double-click the executable to run Blender.
+When choosing the zip-file, you have to manually extract Blender to the desired folder, where you can double-click the executable to run Blender.

 from the Command Line.